Prescott punch: Aftermath

 Shortly after the incident Prescott made a statement that described the events as a "frightening and regrettable incident" amid a "clearly hostile" crowd.
 The statement ended: "I was attacked by an individual.
 In the mêlée that followed I clearly defended myself.
 I believe that someone is now being questioned by the police and it would be quite improper and quite wrong to add any further comment".
 Clive Wolfendale, an assistant chief constable of North Wales Police said "clearly if there are any allegations made against [Prescott] as a result of these incidents, we will investigate.
 If that means questioning Mr Prescott, we will do that".
 In the event neither Evans nor Prescott were charged with any criminal offence.

-After the incident Prescott first made contact with Alastair Campbell, the Downing Street Director of Communications.
+Following the incident Prescott first made contact with Alastair Campbell, the Downing Street Director of Communications.
 Campbell was with Blair, who was filming an election segment for ITV News.
 Campbell recalled in his memoirs that there was initially silence on the line which he recognised as a sign that Prescott had a problem to relay.
 Campbell immediately told Prescott that he should apologise though Prescott retorted that Campbell had not when he punched Guardian political editor Michael White in the House of Commons in 1991.
 Campbell was then political editor of the Daily Mirror, and White had made a joke about Mirror owner Robert Maxwell who had recently died at sea.
 No apology was made by Prescott.
 Campbell informed Blair once filming had finished and they travelled from the studio in the company of PR adviser Anji Hunter who worried that "middle-class England will not understand" the reason why Prescott punched Evans.

 At the time of the punch Brown was at the Labour Party headquarters at Millbank Tower in London.
-He was meeting with senior advisers including Douglas Alexander, Ian Austin, Lord Falconer, Lance Price, Philip Gould and Labour General Secretary Margaret McDonagh to discuss the next day's press conference.
+He was meeting with senior advisers including Douglas Alexander, Ian Austin, Lord Falconer, Lance Price, Philip Gould, key seats head Peter Hambly, polling head Greg Cook and Labour General Secretary Margaret McDonagh to discuss the next day's press conference.
 During the meeting McDonagh was informed of the punch by a Labour official.
 At the end of the meeting she announced that "there has been an incident in Rhyl.
 We don't know the details but we think that John Prescott may have punched someone".
 It proved difficult for Brown's team to contact Prescott to get more details as the mobile phone signal was patchy in Rhyl.